Preparing the traditional Turkish dumplings, Manti, has been one of a kind experience while volunteering in Kayseri, Turkey.

 But this is a special post just about Manti, the most famous dumpling from Turkish cuisine.

 Manti dumplings typically consist of a spiced meat mixture, usually lamb or ground beef, in dough, and either boiled or steamed.
 There is the vegetarian version, which involves bigger patches of dough filled with a mixture made out of onion and potatoes fried in oil.

 There are many different variations of Manti in terms of shape and way of serving, but the most famous type of Turkish Manti is the one from Kayseri, an Anatolian city.

 Usually, Manti is boiled or baked rather than steamed and tend to be small in size in this region.
 Here Manti is typically served with a dressing made of yoghurt and garlic, spiced with red pepper powder and topped with ground sumac – (and/or dried mint because they put it in everything).
 It can also be served with the water it was boiled in, and often in Kayseri, it is consumed as a soup prior to the main dish.

-The dish is really tied up to the local culture:
+The Manti dish is tied up to the local culture

-If you ever come to Turkey, especially Kayseri, you shouldn’t miss their renown dumplings.
+If you ever come to Turkey, especially Kayseri, you shouldn’t miss their renowned dumplings.